-The term “relative change” refers to formula that calculates the absolute change in a variable expressed as a percentage of the initial value.
-The formula for relative change is very simple and it is derived by initially deducting the initial value of the variable from the final value, then dividing the result by the initial value and then finally multiplying by 100% to express in terms of percentage.
+The formula for relative change is very simple, and it is derived by initially deducting the initial value of the variable from the final value, then dividing the result by the initial value, and then finally multiplying by 100% to express in terms of percentage.
 Mathematically, it is represented as,

 The formula for relative change can be derived by using the following steps:

 - Firstly, determine the initial value of the variable.
 For instance, the revenue earned by a company in the previous year can be an example of an initial value of the revenue.